neozl24/website-optimization/README.md

 ### What I have done for Optimization

-* For index.html in root directory:
+##### For index.html in root directory:
-    1. Make the content of *css/style.css* inline-css
+* Make the content of *css/style.css* inline-css
-    2. Add media query for *web font stylesheet* and the *css/print.css* so they won't block initial rendering
+* Add media query for *web font stylesheet* and the *css/print.css* so they won't block initial rendering
-    3. Load js files asynchronously to avoid blocking html parsing
+* Load js files asynchronously to avoid blocking html parsing
-    4. Execute js in `window.onload` event and turn *web font stylesheet* to **media 'all'** in order to apply it at that time
+* Execute js in `window.onload` event and turn *web font stylesheet* to `media='all'` in order to apply it at that time
-    5. minify the image files, especially the pizza image
+* minify the image files, especially the pizza image

-* For the pizza page animation fps, I make changes below to *views/js/main.js*:
+##### To increase the pizza page animation fps, I make changes below to *views/js/main.js*:
-    1. In the very last of the js file, when `addEventListener` of `DOMContentLoaded`, I cancel the `updatePositions()` function, in order to avoid the reflow of the page.
-Instead, I assign the elem.style.left in the for loop.
+* In the very last of the js file, when `addEventListener` of `DOMContentLoaded`, I cancel the `updatePositions()` function to avoid the reflow of the page.
+Instead, I evaluate the `elem.style.left` in the for loop.
-    2. Inside the `updatePositions()` function, I get the value of `document.body.scrollTop` and assign it to a new variable `bodyScrollTop`, for recalculating the unchanged layout value in for-loop is such a waste and will even cause **Forced Synchronized Layout(FSL)**, which is a bad thing in browser rendering work.
+* Inside the `updatePositions()` function, I get the value of `document.body.scrollTop` and assign it to a new variable `bodyScrollTop`, for recalculating the unchanged layout value in for-loop is such a waste and will even cause **Forced Synchronized Layout(FSL)**, which is a bad thing in browser rendering work.
-    3. For the same reason in `changePizzaSizes()` function, I take the heavy repeating work outside the for-loop and once again, I help the browser get rid of **FSL** nightmare.
+* For the same reason in `changePizzaSizes()` function, I move the heavy repeating work outside the for-loop and once again, I help the browser get rid of **FSL** nightmare.

 ### Authors